Family Card - Person Sheet

 End of explanation

-[Note: When I was young the Desert Column was described as the “Dash to Khartoum”]
+[Note: When I was young the actions of the Desert Column were described to me by family as the “Dash to Khartoum”]

 The 1881 census lists him at 19 Conduit Rd, Plumstead, Kent, England as “A Off Conductor A T Corps”